-The Concord Department of Fire & Life Safety has three employee categories: fire service non-exempt, regular non-exempt, and exempt.
+The Concord Fire Department has three employee categories: fire service non-exempt, regular non-exempt, and exempt.
 Fire service non-exempt employees are paid on a 56-hour workweek.
-Operations Division has a 28-day, three-platoon rotating cycle of 24-hour continuous tours of duty, with one pre-scheduled 12-hour holiday period off.
-Regular non-exempt employees are paid an hourly rate, with the rate based on the range established for a 40-hour workweek.
-Exempt employees work a schedule based on a 40-hour workweek with other hours worked as needed to complete job requirements.
+Operations Division has a 28-day, three-shift rotating cycle of 24-hour continuous tours of duty, with one pre-scheduled 12-hour holiday period off.
+Regular non-exempt employees are paid an hourly rate, with the rate based on the range established for a 40-hour work week.
+Exempt employees work a schedule based on a 40-hour work week with other hours worked as needed to complete job requirements.
 Payroll periods are bi-weekly.
 Payroll functions are performed using the Jantek System.

 Accounts Payable is responsible for the management and processing of payments to vendors.
 Staff is responsible for following all purchasing guidelines for the procurement of materials, supplies, equipment and services to meet the operating requirements of the department in accordance with city policies and ordinances.
 Processing of vendor invoices includes fund coding, budget allocation with pay request being forwarded to the Finance Department for timely payment.

 Planning & Research

 - Reviews documents submitted by volunteer fire departments affected by city initiated annexations.

 - Coordinates and maintains the data to support the city’s performance measurement system.

 - Develops the departmental master plan, strategic plan, and business plan to continue to prepare for the future.

 - Processes documents for transfers, leaves of absence, and reassignments.

 - Assists in the development and administration of promotional processes.